Site Preparation and Planting

 - As the spears begin to grow, slowly add more soil compost mix until the trench is full, or the raised bed in 10″-12″ high.
 This should take about 6-8 weeks.

-Care and harvest of Asparagus
+Care and Harvest

-- The first spring, do not harvest any spears.
+Do not harvest any spears the first spring.
 The second spring, harvest spears sparingly.
 Stop harvesting when the spears are the diameter of a pencil or smaller.
+Harvest the spears by cutting or breaking the stalk just above the soil.
 Established beds can be harvested usually for 6-8 weeks.